hvsouza/apc_atmo_repo/ssh_tipos_and_tricks/README.md

 ## Vim configuration

-* You cannot simply copy and paste the my vim configuration, first follow this tutorial first: <https://www.linode.com/docs/guides/introduction-to-vim-customization/>.
+* You cannot simply copy and paste my vim configuration, follow this tutorial first: <https://www.linode.com/docs/guides/introduction-to-vim-customization/>.
-* After this, use my `.vimrc` and `.vimrc.plug` as reference.
+* After this, use my `.vimrc` and `.vimrc.plug` as reference to create your own.

 ## Tmux